-- Direct control TO may be reserved for niche applications at least in a first instance, with teleoperated vehicles produced on a smaller scale and targeting dedicated use cases.
-However, the assessment suggests that teleoperation functionalities may also find their way in type-approved and mass-produced fully automated vehicles in light of providing a potential fall-back solution when automation fails. - Teleoperation at a larger scale most probably will be hybrid, where a human teleoperator supervises a fully automated vehicle and intervenes (only) in case the vehicle strays beyond the operational design domain of the automated driving system for either providing waypoints to the system (indirect support) or for taking over direct control.
+- Direct control teleoperation may be reserved for niche applications at least in a first instance, with teleoperated vehicles produced on a smaller scale and targeting dedicated use cases.
+However - as pointed out below - our assessment suggests that teleoperation functionalities may also find their way also in type-approved and massproduced fully automated vehicles in light of providing a potential fall-back solution when automation fails. - Teleoperation at a larger scale most probably will be hybrid, where a human teleoperator supervises a fully automated vehicle and intervenes in case the vehicle strays beyond the operational design domain of the automated driving system for either providing waypoints to the system (indirect support) or for taking over direct control.